boldingd/EclipsePhaseContent/Locus.md

 But the basic assertion is still bullshit: crime definitely still happens.

 Read the neighborhood mesh posts in any rich, well-off block on Mars, and you'll discover that safe, comfortable human beings can still find all manor of grudges, grievances, hates, and hurts to hold against one-another.
-There's the old meme about a married couple shooting each other in a fight over the what to watch, and that kind of interpersonal shit still happens on Locus.
+There's the old meme about a married couple shooting each other in a fight over what to watch, and that kind of interpersonal shit still happens on Locus.

 > **Anarcat**: I really don't want to cross a line, but I have to emphasize just how wrong this idea is.
 > Remember how the other write-up has a list of people who "anarchism isn't for," and "loners" are on that list.
-> Think about the kinds of problems you get in a society that pushes the socially awkward down to its bottom rungs, and then loudly doesn't care about their problems because they don't really "belong" here.
+> Think about the kinds of problems you get in a society that pushes the socially awkward down to its bottom rungs, and then loudly doesn't care about their problems because they don't really "belong here."
 > Especially if that society also has unrestricted fabrication.
 >
 > Now, the Locis do try to handle this.